-- Brief.
-131 These principles included inter alia the requirement that the open space be "maintained/extended", that it be of sufficient proportions to "support community events and be enjoyed by a wide range of groups and communities", improve access to the Gardens and enhance the public's view of the river.
-132 The SRG also elected a representative to sit on the Design Panel, which approved the Design Brief and selected the Hopkins concept design and design team through the competition process.
-133 - 34.
-The Council chose to select the design team for the Scheme through a RIBA design competition, which was held between March 2019 and June 2020; something described as an "excellent idea" by Cllr Samuel.
-134 On 6 February 2019, the TRT wrote to the Council to express its "wholehearted" support for the design process.
-135 As confirmed by Mr Cremin, the principle of the design competition remains something which the TRT supports.
-136 The process was overseen by a Design Panel, on which the SRG was represented, which evaluated the submissions and approved the final RIBA Full Design Brief.
-The Design Panel selected five shortlisted teams from 54 expressions of interest, following which the full design brief was published in June 2019. - 35.
+occasions between December 2018 and December 2020.
+The SRG included representatives from the TRT and Eel Pie Island Association, amongst other stakeholder groups.129 The SRG had an integral role in shaping the brief and design development as well as helping the Council to ensure that as wide a population as possible was engaged with the design.130 In particular, the groups represented at the SRG provided 'principles for development' in December 2018, which helped to shape the RIBA Full Design Brief.
+The principles provided by the TRT through this process were directly incorporated into the Design Brief.131, These principles included inter alia the requirement that the open space be "maintained/extended", that it be of sufficient proportions to "support community events and be enjoyed by a wide range of groups and communities", improve access to the Gardens and enhance the public's view of the river.132 The SRG also elected a representative to sit on the Design Panel, which approved the Design Brief and selected the Hopkins concept design and design team through the competition process.133

+- 34. The Council chose to select the design team for the Scheme through a RIBA design competition, which was held between March 2019 and November 2019; a process described as an "excellent idea" by Cllr Samuel.134 On 6 February 2019, the TRT wrote to the Council to express its "wholehearted" support for the design process.135 As confirmed by Mr Cremin, the principle of the design competition remains something which the TRT supports.136 The process was overseen by a Design Panel, on which the SRG was represented, which evaluated the submissions and approved the final RIBA Full Design Brief.137 The Design Panel selected five shortlisted teams from 54 expressions of interest, following which the full design brief was published in June 2019. - 35.
 Two separate four-week periods of public consultation were held.
-The first of these, held between September and October 2019, sought views on the five shortlisted concept designs.
-138 - 36.
-In September 2019, the TRT wrote to the Council in support of the Hopkins concept scheme, indicating that "the Trustees are unanimous in their decision that scheme number I [the Hopkins scheme] should be the preferred scheme among those that have been shortlisted".
-139 The TRT expressed "delight" that its preferred bidder had emerged as the preferred bidder.
-140 In November 2019, the Design Panel selected the Hopkins team and concept design from those shortlisted.
-It is notable that an integral part of the concept design supported by the TRT was the inclusion of a Wharf Lane building, which was not considered as objectionable by the Trust at that stage and indeed contributed to the TRT's enthusiasm about the Hopkins scheme.
-At that stage, the building on Wharf Lane had a significantly larger footprint than is now proposed; the footprint of built form on the Scheme Land was reduced by some 33% to accommodate the Environment Agency's ("EA") flood risk requirements, with a commensurate increase in open space.
-142 - 37.
-Following the selection of the Hopkins team and concept design, the Design Team met with members of the TRT on at least ten occasions between June 2020 and May 2021.
-143 Four of those meetings were with a specifically appointed selection of trustees who formed a Trust Design Subgroup.
-144 The success of this Subgroup is demonstrated by the feedback
+The first of these, held between September and October 2019, sought views on the five shortlisted concept designs.138 - 36.
+In September 2019, the TRT wrote to the Council in support of the Hopkins concept scheme, indicating that "the Trustees are unanimous in their decision that scheme number 1 [the Hopkins scheme] should be the preferred scheme among those that have been shortlisted".139 The TRT expressed "delight" that its preferred bidder had emerged as the preferred bidder.140 In November 2019, the Design Panel selected the Hopkins team and concept design from those shortlisted.
+It is notable that an integral part of the concept design supported by the TRT was the inclusion of a Wharf Lane building, which was not considered as objectionable by the Trust at that stage and indeed contributed to the TRT's enthusiasm about the Hopkins scheme.141 At that stage, the building on Wharf Lane had a significantly larger footprint than is now proposed; the footprint of built form on the Scheme

-&lt;sup>131 LBR1A, 11.12.
+131 LBR1A, 11.12.